Monkeypox Symptoms and 7 Other Facts from Epidemiologists

 This is a new outbreak of a known virus, explains Anne Rimoin, chair of infectious diseases and public health at the University of California, Los Angeles.

-First discovered in 1958 in monkeys, the virus was identified in humans in 1970 in the Democratic Republic of the Congo and has been reported in humans in other central and western African countries, according to the CDC.
+First discovered in 1958 in monkeys, the virus was identified in humans in 1970 in the Democratic Republic of the Congo.
+Since then, infections have been reported in humans in other central and western African countries, according to the CDC.

 There have been other outbreaks in the U.S. over the years, including a 2003 outbreak linked to infected prairie dogs that had been imported as pets.